tsimonso/Cleaning-Data-Course-Project/README.md

 # Cleaning-Data-Course-Project

 The codebook file titled "Codebook" contains a description of the variables used in the tidy dataset as well as additional information to explain the data.
+The codebook is provided in two different file formats, so the viewer can choose how to display it.
+The content is identical.

 The R script titled "run_analysis.R" contains all the code used to process the raw data into the tidy dataset.